pipeforce/pipeforce.github.io/docs/intro.md

 PIPEFORCE helps you to:

+- document
+- automate
+- train

+business workflows within your company.
+Its an open platform which supports you to

 - integrate (connect) different Systems and APIs with simple to use connectors and pipelines
 - do data migration, transformation, cleansing and enrichment using data pipelines
 - build any business apps using a forms and lists framework